gildor2/UEViewer/readme.txt

 - implemented XBox360 DDS texture export

 01.12.2011
-- implemented DDS texture export, activated with -dds option; DDS texture format is used for DXT textures only
+- implemented DDS texture export, activated with -dds option (used for DXT textures only)

 29.11.2011
-- fixed recent UE3 SkeletalMesh incompatibility
+- fixed incompatibility with SkeletalMesh from recent UE3
-- improved layout of the animation information on the screen
+- improved on-screen layout of the animation information

 26.11.2011
 - implemented support for Batman: Arkham City packages